 Going through the process of describing this “dream person” will enable you to write more effective blog posts.
 Identifying the persona of your ideal customer allows you to talk to that person.
 Doing that is much more effective than trying to talk to the world in general.

 Describe your ideal customer (your dream person) as best you can.
 Then just write to that persona, and that persona only.
 Never mind everybody else; they’re not nearly as important.
 Write about the things that would interest that person(a), that would touch their emotions, that would be interesting and useful to them.

 You may end up with several distinct personas that you want to write to; that’s OK.
 You might want to give them first names, and write to Bob on Mondays, and Fred on Tuesdays, and Susie on Wednesdays.

-If you do this, you’ll find it much easier to come up with ideas for blog posts, and it will be much easier to craft an effective message.
+If you do this, you’ll find it much easier to come up with ideas for blog posts, videos and other content types, and it will be much easier to craft an effective message.

 010 - Should You Still Use Old Media?

 The Yellow Pages are on life support.
 Newspaper and magazine ad revenue is a fraction of what it used to be.
 Nobody opens and reads unsolicited direct mail anymore.
 Advertising itself is a dying art.
 All the various forms of "old media" are dead or dying, aren't they?
 Yes, they are.